Find out why you should be wary if you’re called out of the blue and told you’re owed a refund for mis-selling of PPI.

 You will be told that you’re owed a refund for mis-selling of PPI, and perhaps that it will be delivered in person to your home address.

 You will then be asked to make a payment, so that the refund can be ‘approved’ or the money ‘released’.
 This is often about 10% of the amount the scammers claim you’re owed in the refund.
 Alternatively, to avoid the upfront payment you may be asked to take out a life insurance policy.

 Scammers often ask people to make the payment by purchasing a voucher – such as Ukash vouchers, iTunes gift cards or a Paysafecard – and calling them back to give the voucher code numbers.
 This helps them claim the money without it being traced.

 They might also ask you to make the payment directly into a bank account, or using a money transfer company like Western Union or the Post Office’s Moneygram service.

-If you make a payment, the scammers will often contact you again to ask for further payments before the alleged refund can be released.
+If you make a payment or take out a life insurance policy, the scammers will often contact you again to ask for further payments before the alleged refund can be released.

 Step 1: Be suspicious of unexpected calls, especially if you’re asked to make an up-front payment or to give your bank account details.

 The safest thing to do is hang up.